trask/repository-practices/docs/linting.md

 so while it's not a comprehensive spell checker, it doesn't produce false positives, and so doesn't get in your way.

-It is recommended to NOT make this a required check for pull requests to avoid blocking pull requests if new misspellings are added to the misspell dictionary.

 There is a reusable workflow at
 <https://github.com/trask/.workflows/blob/main/.github/workflows/misspell-check.yml>
 which can be used, e.g.